 Skill Level: Intermediate

-- Red Heart Super Saver Yarn Stripes or any four weights yarn 100% acrylic yarn.
+- Less than 1 skein of Red Heart Super Saver Yarn Stripes or less than 246 yards of any four weights yarn 100% acrylic yarn.

 - The sample hat shown uses the color “Retro Stripes“